epandurski/swaptacular.github.io/_posts/2023-08-29-under-the-hood-payments-web-api.md

 `Transfer` object updates are quite common, the provided "data" field allows the client to never perform an additional HTTP request (the request to obtain the new state of the transfer at *"/example-transfer"*), inferring the new state from the supplied "data".

-The provided "data" field is just an optimization.
+All in all, when the "data" field is provided, this is only a performance optimization.

 ### `PinInfo`objects